plexswap/Plexswap-Docs/products/yield-farming/how-to-use-farms-with-bscscan.md

 ![](<../../.gitbook/assets/image (118).png>)

 5\.
 You’re also going to need to approve the amount of LP Tokens the contract can spend.
 In the value field, you’ll need to enter the amount in Wei.
 You can use the [BscScan Unit Converter](https://www.bscscan.com/unitconverter) to easily change your amount into Wei.
-Here we'll use 5 CAKE-BUSD LP Tokens.
+Here we'll use 5 WAYA-BUSD LP Tokens.

 ![](<../../.gitbook/assets/image (158).png>)